Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Roddie Mackenzie - Transocean Ltd.

 Sure.
 So right now in the Gulf of Mexico, it's the independents that are carrying the torch.
 So the BHPs, (49:16), Noble Energy, and those guys.
 And I think by the nature of the large investment hurdle that you saw in the Gulf of Mexico long-term, it became the domain of the majors.
-But what you see now is the efficiencies and the ability to bring the products to market is improving substantially and that's where the independents are really beginning to move first.
+But what you see now is the efficiencies and the ability to bring the products to market is improving substantially, and that's where the independents are really beginning to move first.

 Waqar Syed - Goldman Sachs & Co.
 LLC